nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-management-rest-api.md

 The Management REST API is accessible for any administrator user.

-Furthermore, a "technical" user can be configured to access the Management REST API in nuxeo.conf:
+Furthermore, a "technical" user can be configured to access the Management REST API in `nuxeo.conf`:

 ```
 org.nuxeo.rest.management.user=transient/technical_user